lasttycoon2506/jam-session-server/README.md

 # Jam-Session-Server
-Back-end for a site for musicians looking to form a band using Mongoose Cloud & Express
+Back-end for a site for musicians looking to form a band using MongoDB Atlas & Express

+## Introduction

 ## Installation

 Install Jam Session Server with npm